paypal/agent-toolkit/README.md

 ## Submit Issues & Feedback

-- Go to the “Issues” tab in the GitHub repository [here](https://github.com/paypal/agent-toolkit/issues)
+- Go to the `Issues` tab in the GitHub repository [here](https://github.com/paypal/agent-toolkit/issues)
-- Enter the details of your bug or feature request. click `New issue`.
+- Click on `New issue` and enter the details of your bug or feature request.

 ## Disclaimer
 *AI-generated content may be inaccurate or incomplete.
 Users are responsible for independently verifying any information before relying on it.
 PayPal makes no guarantees regarding output accuracy and is not liable for any decisions, actions, or consequences resulting from its use.*